Sleep problems are commonplace. In addition to disrupting sleep at night, these issues can have lasting effects on day-to-day life.

-Over-the-counter sleep aids are composed of antihistamines.
+Over-the-counter sleep aids are typically composed of antihistamines.
 Antihistamines are frequently used to manage allergies, but because of their sedative effect, they are also marketed as sleeping pills.

 Antihistamine sleep aids may be sold as one-ingredient products, or the antihistamine may be combined with active ingredients for other issues such as cough, fever, or congestion.
-When added to other chemicals, OTC sleep aids are often labeled for “PM” use.

 Although people may use them for health reasons, dietary supplements are not formal medications.
 They do not have to be approved by the FDA, and there is considerably less oversight of sleep aids sold as dietary supplements.